voschezang/coding-handbook/systems/relations.md

 # Relations

 A system or organization can be understood as a [network](https://en.wikipedia.org/wiki/Network_theory) of components.
 In case of a system of agents this provides a social view.
 See also [scale](scale.md) and [structure](structure.md).
-See also [functions & relations.md](domain-modelling/functions-relations.md)
+See also [functions & relations.md](domain-modelling/functions-relations.md) and personal [relations](../psychology/relations.md).

 [toc]

 ## Autonomy and Control